EliLillyCo/LillyMol/docs/Molecule_Lib/aromaticity.md

         a Hydrogen atom in order to aromatise a ring.
 Using 'nbh0' should probably be the default, with the other options used when questionable structures are being processed.

+### -A maxkekule=N
+   Kekule determination may take very long times when attemtpting to process a very large ring system containing aromatic atoms.
+By default, if there is a ring system with more than 80 atoms, Kekule determination is not attempted.
+Set that value with this directive.